 Even so, because the COVID-19 pandemic cleared out theaters faster than the screening of a Dinesh D’Souza film, I found myself completely uninterested in keeping up with the new releases.
 Therefore, it wasn’t until after I saw Regina King’s One Night in Miami… I confirmed that, yes, even with 2020 being a catastrophically bad year for the film industry, at least one worthy contender had indeed been snubbed.
 There simply wasn’t an excuse for nominating, much less giving the “Best Picture” award to, the lightweight, unchallenging Nomadland over One Night in Miami… – or even The Father, for that matter.

 My 2021 filmgoing experiences were very similar, as even after getting vaccinated and boosted, there simply wasn’t anything that piqued my interest enough to get me in theaters.
 Turns out pandemics aren’t conducive to your average filmmaking project.
 Who knew?
-Despite this, and unlike 2020, I know for a fact that at least one great film got snubbed.
+Despite this, and unlike 2020, I am absolutely certain that at least one great film got snubbed.
 What film got snubbed?
-I have no idea what its name is or who directed it, but I know it exists simply on the basis of Adam McKay’s Don’t Look Up receiving a “Best Picture” nomination.
-The alternative is that Don’t Look Up is worthy of its inclusion, which would, by extension, imply 2021 was one of the worst years in film history.
+I have no idea, but I know it exists simply because Adam McKay’s Don’t Look Up was nominated.
+You can’t nominate an Adam McKay project without snubbing a worthier contender.
+Fact.
+The alternative is that Don’t Look Up is worthy of its inclusion, which would, by extension, imply 2021 was one of the worst years in the history of cinema.
 Considering the high quality of the other nine entries, I’m not willing to accept such a premise.
 Plus, with ten nominees, which is two more than what the previous ceremony boasted, at least one person clearly felt there wasn’t a dearth of material to choose from.

 Surprisingly, Mr. McKay ditching the mean-spirited, in-your-face, faux-documentary style of his last two films in favor of a mean-spirited, in-your-face, faux-satirical style was not the shot in the arm he needed to get over his clear case of arrested development.
 Like his last two films, Don’t Look Up is a product of an inflated ego who, like other burned out, mid-tier talents unable to hack it with original material anymore, turned to half-baked political punditry in a desperate bid to stay relevant.
 And he couldn’t even do that right – it left critics more divided than they had been with Vice.
 Considering the contemporary critic’s tendency to overwhelmingly praise works purely because they have messages they can get behind – subtlety or applicability be damned, this should’ve been a slam dunk for him, but it wasn’t because his writing has only gotten worse and more infantile with each new project.
 This is the filmmaking equivalent of drawing a royal flush with spades and still finding a way to lose.